Hacknock/leadyou/public/md/how-to-use-generator.md

 In many cases, the auto-filling does not fill all the necessary information.
 Especially for Tags, Advantages, Installation, and Minimal Example, you need to fill out.
+The information required to fill out is marked with a red asterisk.
 You can insert an image file (including GIF) into the Demo.
 The files you select will not be uploaded to LEADYOU's servers.